florian/florian.github.io/_posts/2018-05-09-federated-learning.md

 One potential use case for such a model is to improve the results of speech recognition, another one to predict the next word that is typed on a mobile phone to help people type more quickly.
 In both cases, it would be beneficial to directly train on that data instead of using text from Wikipedia.
-This would allow training a model based on the same data distribution that is also used for making predictions.
+This would allow training a model on the same data distribution that is also used for making predictions.
-However, directly collecting this data is a terrible idea because it is extremely privacy-sensitive.
+However, directly collecting this data is a terrible idea because it is extremely private.
-Users do not want that everything they type is sent to a server.
+Users do not want to send everything they type to a server.

 Sending only randomized versions of the original data to the server, based on the ideas of [Differential Privacy]({{ site.baseurl }}{% link _posts/2017-10-12-differential-privacy.md %}), is one potential solution to this problem.
 The second solution is [*Federated Learning*](https://research.googleblog.com/2017/04/federated-learning-collaborative.html), a new approach to machine learning where the training data does not leave the users' computer at all.